ISR Honors 2025 Graduate Achievements

 news story image

-The Institute for Systems Research (ISR) is proud to highlight four exceptional Ph.D. graduates during this year’s Spring 2025 Commencement.
+The Institute for Systems Research (ISR) is proud to highlight six exceptional Ph.D. graduates during this year’s Spring 2025 Commencement.
 These scholars have advanced the frontiers of robotics, artificial intelligence, network security, and human-machine collaboration—areas at the core of ISR’s mission to solve complex challenges through interdisciplinary systems research.

 Together, they represent the depth and diversity of ISR’s research community and exemplify what it means to lead with innovation, purpose, and impact.